Dynamic simulation modelling for a smoke-free Queensland

-A dynamic simulation model developed by the Prevention Centre is helping the Queensland Government to reach its target of reducing the smoking rate to 8% by 2026.
+Our dynamic simulation model is helping the Queensland Government to reach its target of reducing the smoking rate to 8% by 2026.

 The Queensland Government commissioned the model to inform its smoking reduction strategy by identifying and testing key priority interventions to see which are most likely to make an impact.

 The model was developed as a partnership between the Prevention Centre, the Decision Analytics Program of the Sax Institute and Queensland Department of Health.
 The chief architect of the model was biostatistician Dr Adam Skinner.

 “Now we are interested in knowing which strategies will contribute to reducing smoking further,” she said.

 “Developing a dynamic simulation model will help us target our approach and make sure our investments are effective and efficient.”